carlescliment/html2pdf-service/README.md

 | DELETE        | /{document_name} |                    | Deletes the document, if exists |

 The response is always a json with a `body` key.
-In the GET case, it can also contain an `encoding` key telling telling the encoding used to return the document.
+In the GET case, it can also contain an `encoding` key with the encoding used to return the document.